-When it comes to materials, sign printing can offer a lot of options.
+In materials, sign printing can offer a lot of options.
 Each material has special features and benefits that can make it suitable for a specific situation.
-Here are some of the commonly used materials we have evaluated and compared for your reference.
+Here are some commonly used materials we have tested and compared for your reference.

-- Glass – glass applications can be found almost everywhere.
-This material is used as a canvas to apply graphics for signage and marketing purposes.
+be foundalmost everywhere.
+This material is usedas a canvas to apply graphics for signage and marketing purposes.

-- Acrylic -This tough transparent, versatile thermoplastic used in many applications, especially in visual communications, design and architecture.
-This material is also very resistant to shock, flexing, scratching and weathering which comes in variety of colors and finishes and is recyclable.
+is usedin many applications, especially in visual communications, design and architecture.
+This material is also very resistant to shock, flexing, scratching and weathering, which comes in a variety of colors and finishes and is recyclable.

-- Foam core is a thick, inexpensive, and super lightweight display material.
+- The foam core is a thick, inexpensive, and super lightweight display material.
 It has a dense foam core sandwiched between two layers of thick matte paper.
-Because it is so low-cost, foam core signs are a great option for temporary displays and presentations.
+Because it is so low cost, foam core signs are a great option for temporary displays and presentations.

 - Ultra-board is a heavy-duty, all-plastic panel used for vivid prints and high use displays.

-- Wood –Wood can be used when it’s important to match the surroundings.
-But not only just woods, Good quality wood can have excellent durability and looks high-end.
+be usedwhen it is important to match the surroundings.
+But not only just woods, good quality wood can have excellent durability and looks high end.